daostack/alchemy/README.md

 ## Adding custom landing page content for your DAO

 Just submit a PR to https://github.com/daostack/alchemy with your desired changes in src/customDaoInfo.tsx.
+You may supply plain text or HTML inside of parentheses.
+The HTML may contain React.js components, most notably `Link` which will cleanly navigate to pages within Alchemy.